Who (might have) met whom

 • 1882 - 1971: Igor Stravinsky icon

-Igor Fyodorovich Stravinsky (17/6/1882 - 6/4/1971) was a Russian composer and conductor with French and American citizenship, known for composing The Rite of Spring and The Fairy's Kiss (Ballet).
+Igor Fyodorovich Stravinsky (17/6/1882 - 6/4/1971) was a Russian composer and conductor with French and American citizenship, known for composing The Soldier's Tale (Ballet) and Renard (Ballet).

 • 1883 - 1924: Franz Kafka icon